Silk Road — Ancient Trade Routes That Connected the East and West

 Moreover, Dayan Pagoda is located in Ci'en Temple, a royal temple built in 648 to memorize and pray for Empress Zhangsun, the beloved queen of Emperor Taizong of Tang.

-Therefore, Dayan Pagoda was an honorable place in history, where royals and accomplished scholars that achieved excellent scores in Imperial Examinations would mount on top of the pagoda, write poems, and carve their names on it.
+Therefore, the Dayan Pagoda held historical significance.
+Royals and accomplished scholars who achieved excellent scores in Imperial Examinations would ascend to the top of the pagoda, write poems, and carve their names on it.

 Dayan Pagoda in Xi'an City